g-leech/argmin-gravitas/about.md

 ---

-> It is equally fatal to the spirit to have a system and to not have a system.
-One will likely have to combine the two.
+> It is equally fatal to the spirit to have a system and to not have a system. <br>One will likely have to combine the two.

-<div align="center">— Friedrich Schlegel</div><br /><br />
+<div align="center">— Friedrich Schlegel</div><br />

 I'm Gavin Leech, a data scientist at a large private org, and also a '[research parasite][Parasite]'.
 This site is for original studies and statistical reanalyses of things like poverty, animal welfare, [scientometrics][Sciento] and the quantified self.
 I aim to write essays and software still worth using [decades from now][LongContentIsLong].
 [My current projects are here][Proj].